Lumunix/lumunix.github.io/collections/_drafts/poetry.markdown

 Poetry (version 1.4.2)
 ```

-## Initalize Poetry in a Python Project
+## Initialize Poetry in a Python Project
 Poetry can be used to bootstrap a new python projects or added to an already existing project.
 In this example were going to create a new project to gain a better understanding of how poetry functions.
 ### Creating a New Python Project Using Poetry
-Creating a new python project that is already configured to use poetry is straightfoward and can be done with the 'new' command in poetry.
+Creating a new python project that is already configured to use poetry is straightforward and can be done with the 'new' command in poetry.

 ```
 poetry new pythonproject